 "OK, Willi, if you say so...
 Get in touch with Ferrari".

 The question that arises is: did Ferrari make the right move?
 One can only answer yes.
-With a star in the team there will be great stimulation and some shortcomings can also be remedied more quickly.
+With a star in the team, there will be great incitement and some shortcomings can also be resolved more quickly.
 And if Schumacher has signed, he will certainly have informed himself about future technical programmes.
-Now the Maranello team has no more alibis.
+Now, the Maranello team has no more excuses.
 Even Giovanni Agnelli says so:

 "With a driver like that, if they don't win, it will be their fault".

-Meanwhile Michael Schumacher is at Silverstone to carry out a series of tests with Benetton.
+Meanwhile, Michael Schumacher is in Silverstone to carry out a series of tests with Benetton.
 The German driver wants his second title and is fully committed.
-At 1:30 p.m. he interrupts the tests and speaks, calm, sincere and also cautious, with a bit of presumption.
+At 1:30 p.m., he interrupts the tests and speaks, calm, sincere and cautious, with a bit of presumption.

 "The plan is to win as soon as possible with Ferrari.
-I have seen the Maranello team's plans and I like them.
+I have seen the Maranello team's plans, and I like them.
 I think we can win a few races in the first year and aim for the World Championship in the second.
-I could have stayed where I am or gone to Williams.
-But Frank Williams prefers to invest the money in other ways.
+I could have stayed where I am or switched to Williams.
+But Frank Williams prefers to invest money in other ways.
 There was too much difference between what I was asking for and the offer".

 "There are two reasons.
 The first concerns a new challenge, new motivations.
 I had a great time at Benetton, but I had already hit all my targets.
-So I changed, also because it seems to me that the Italian team can still grow a lot.
+So, I changed, also because it seems to me that the Italian team can still grow a lot.
 The second, I'm not afraid to say it, is for the money.
-It's a lot, but I'll make my contribution and it's right that I should be paid what I'm worth".
+It's a lot, but I'll make my contribution, and it's right that my salary reflects my worth".

 Will he be first guide?

-"There is nothing about that in my contract as far as teammate is concerned.
+"There’s nothing about that in my contract, as far as teammate is concerned.
 But I think they will talk to me about it.
-They wanted number one and that's me.
+They wanted a number one and that's me.
 Ferrari wouldn't have sought me out if that wasn't the case.
-So there's no doubt about it: I want to be the one who will benefit from the technical development of the car.
-Anyway Berger will stay with us: he's looking for other teams but he doesn't have a real alternative".
+So, there's no doubt about it: I want to be the one who will benefit from the technical development of the car.
+Anyway, Berger will stay with us: he's looking for other teams, but he doesn't have a real alternative".

 Did you also ask for other technicians to be hired?

-"Right now I'm not thinking about it.
-I am convinced they have the right people but I don't know the environment thoroughly yet.
-I will start immediately, after the end of the championship.
+"Right now, I'm not thinking about it.
+I’m convinced they have the right people, but I don't know the environment thoroughly yet.
+I’ll start immediately, after the end of the championship.
 These are the agreements.
 There are exactly three months to go.
 We will start in mid-November.
-In the meantime I won't talk about Ferrari any more.
-I am aiming for the World Championship with Benetton and I am focused on that".
+In the meantime, I won't talk about Ferrari any more.
+I’m aiming at the World Championship with Benetton, and I’m focused on that".

 Don't you think Williams with Hill will be favourites next year?

-"Williams has always started as favourite, at least in the last five years.
+"Williams has always started as the favourite, at least in the last five years.
 But it hasn't always managed to win.
-In any case it is ceno that it will have advantages, as it is an already well-run outfit.
+In any case, it is obvious that it will have advantages since it’s an already well-run costume.
 We will have to work hard, with great concentration".

 There are many comments on the news of Michael Schumacher's move to Ferrari.
 And they are almost all positive.
-Riccardo Patrese, who was a teammate of the young German driver in 1993, says:
+Riccardo Patrese, who was the teammate of the young German driver in 1993, says:

 "Michael is undoubtedly a great champion.
 When we were together, he sometimes gave me half a second, on other occasions one.
 We were even on a par in qualifying.
-He has an enormous sensuality, at the level of the best of all time, from Prost to Senna.
-That year the Benetton was unrideable, but Schumacher still managed to drive strongly.
+He has an enormous sensuality, equal to the best of all time, from Prost to Senna.
+That year, the Benetton was difficult to drive, but Schumacher still managed to perform very well.
 In addition, he has a good character.
 On the outside, he may seem unpleasant and conceited.
-Instead he is kind and fair.
+Instead, he’s kind and fair.
 For example, when I talked about the problems with our cars, he listened to me very carefully".

 There is no lack of intervention from Niki Lauda.
-By now the Austrian speaks with pleasure, although, as always, he is direct and picturesque.
+By now, the Austrian speaks with pleasure, although, as always, he is candid and shameless.